 Some special electron emissive material is coated over the electrode.
 Few lamps have cold cathode that has larger area.
 Higher voltage should be applied across these electrodes i.e. cold cathodes.
 This applied voltage may be 1 kV.
-Gas starts to be discharged due to this high voltage application.
+Gas starts to gets discharged due to this high voltage application.
 Again from 100 to 200 V the cathode glow get separated from the cathode, it is called cathode fall.
 This provides a large supply of ions which are accelerated to anode to produce secondary electrons on impact which in term produce more ions.
 But cathode fall in hot cathode discharge is only at 10 V.

 There is practically no ionization in the inside gas.
 Initially a voltage is applied across the tube.
 So the gas behaves like an insulator

 .
-Once a few ions or electrons are presents, a sufficiently high voltage accelerates these ions or electrons to provide more by electron impact ionization.
+Once a few ions or electrons are present, a sufficiently high voltage accelerates these ions or electrons to provide more by electron impact ionization.
 Thus break down is achieved by a cumulative process (avalanche).

 Suitable electron supply goes on and field emission, photo electric emission or thermo ionic emission continues due to this breakdown.
 This greatly reduces the excess voltage and the discharge process is stricken to continue.
-Except this pre-heating cathodes are there to produce electron emission.
-To provide the electric heat a starting conductor
+Except this pre-heating, cathodes are there to produce electron emission.
+To provide the electric heat, a starting conductor

 is placed on or near the surface of the electrodes of the lamp.